 - lead to dangerous conflicts between nations;

 - preclude effective negotiations to resolve conflicts and disagreements;

-- deter and delay nuclear power needed for transition from overuse of oil.
+- deter and delay nuclear power needed for the transition from overuse of oil.

-All US nuclear programs for production of nuclear weapons were managed by chemical companies and directed by US government chemical engineers.
-These engineers would meet each year to prepare top secret nuclear weapon production schedules that would be signed by The President to authorize production of all the weapons that could be made – needed or not.
+All US nuclear programs for the production of nuclear weapons were managed by chemical companies and directed by US government chemical engineers.
+These engineers would meet each year to prepare top-secret nuclear weapon production schedules that would be signed by The President to authorize the production of all the weapons that could be made – needed or not.

 All chemical companies who managed and all chemical engineers who directed nuclear weapon programs have left the DOE.
-Despite highest priority and available information that should have been used for success, the DOE in 1992 failed its mission to build a new reactor to produce nuclear materials for defense, space exploration and other important national programs.
-It subsequently lost ability to produce these materials.
+Despite the highest priority and available information that should have been used for success, the DOE in 1992 failed its mission to build a new reactor to produce nuclear materials for defense, space exploration, and other important national programs.
+It subsequently lost the ability to produce these materials.

-The DOE also lost ability to accurately assess nuclear weapon threats.
-Scientists in non government institutes and others who do not understand basic concepts of nor the technology to produce nuclear weapons provide information to the news media about nuclear weapons.
+The DOE also lost the ability to accurately assess nuclear weapon threats.
+Scientists in non-government institutes and others who do not understand basic concepts of nor the technology to produce nuclear weapons provide information to the news media about nuclear weapons.

 The Islamic Revolution interrupted Iran’s plans again, but not its recognition of the importance of nuclear power.
 Iran’s first nuclear power plant, built with Russian help in the southern port city of Bushehr, is almost ready to begin operation